 Staff Retention: Attracting and Keeping Talent

 One of the key challenges that healthcare HR professionals face is staff acquisition and retention.
 Due to the fact that the demand of quality medical personnel is much higher than the supply, physicians and nurses often have the pick of the litter when it comes to deciding where to work, which leads to shortages in certain areas of the country.
 This is in large part due to the current deluge of retiring baby boomers in the healthcare industry, with not enough of the Millennial and Gen Z generations emerging to fill the gap.

 With hospital HR departments trying to play “catch-up”, it has become increasingly difficult to recruit talent.
 With technology being of paramount importance today, HR professionals have to adapt in order to improve employee relations, attract talent, and then incentivize them to stay.

 Some ways that hospitals and other healthcare institutions are meeting these challenges are by getting more tech-savvy by recruiting using online vehicles instead of traditional means, as well as providing more tech-based solutions for patient care.
 Millennials coming out of school today value benefits and career mobility more so than salary, so healthcare HR professionals need to shift how they woo potential candidates and/or current employees by offering competitive benefits packages, as well as job training and career advancement opportunities from within.

 Regulations: Keeping Compliant

 Another challenge facing healthcare HR professionals is maintaining compliance with the Affordable Care Act (ACA) and implementing reporting practices, including tracking employee work hours as they relate to health benefits and imposing annual reviews and performance evaluations.
 It is also required for employees to have background checks, certification renewals or upkeep, and proof of inoculations.
-As a result, HR departments have adopted Management Software products for tracking and reporting purposes that also contain modules for recording employee data.
+As a result, healthcare HR departments have adopted Management Software products for tracking and reporting purposes that also contain modules for recording employee data.